niranjan-digraje/WeatherWidget/README.md

 # WeatherWidget
-It aims to show the weather of searched city.
-It display temperature , humidity, maximum and minimum temperature , and how weather feelslike .
+It aims to show the current weather informmation of searched city.
+It display information of weather like  temperature , humidity, maximum and minimum temperature , and how weather feelslike .
 # Tehnology Uses :
 ReactJs , API
 # How to run :